HenriquedoVal/shellserver/README.md

 # ShellServer

-It's a mix of [Starship](https://github.com/starship/starship) and [Zoxide](https://github.com/ajeetdsouza/zoxide) but faster.
+It's a mix of [Starship](https://github.com/starship/starship) and [Zoxide](https://github.com/ajeetdsouza/zoxide) made to be faster on Windows.

+The common approach of piping binaries outputs is almost free on Linux but this is not true on Windows, the cost of raising processes is way higher and long living processes are preferred.

 On Starship, every 'Enter' keystroke spawns a new process, which may cause a lag between prompts.
 Zoxide will raise a new process every time you call it.
 ShellServer raises the server only in the first shell creation and will _communicate_ with your shell on every 'Enter' keystroke.
-Fastness comes from not having spawning time, which is way higher in Windows.

 But if your hardware gives you a fluid shell experience using Starship, I recommend that you keep with it because it's way more customizable.